timh5011/uiuc_hep_muography_geant4_simulation/README.md

 # Geant4 Simulation of Plastic Scintillator BC408 for HEP Muography Group at UIUC and Occidental College

-We simulate the passage of a 100 GeV positive muon through a volume of BC408 and collect scintillation photon hits with four sensitive detectors, to be read out into ROOT histograms and csv files for analysis.
+We simulate the passage of a 100 GeV positive muon through a volume of BC408 and collect scintillation photon hits on wavelength shifting fibers (which channel the re-emitted photons into SiPMs), to be read out into a CSV file and a ROOT file for analysis.
 Scintillation light yield has been validated against the expected theoretical quantity predicted by Bethe-Bloch and Birks' Law.

 ## Table of Contents
 - [Installation and Use](#installation)